The Best Wired Router for Home or Small Business

 do you need a wired router?

 For most people, a wireless router will provide what you need.
-Higher end models offer much improved performance and features than generic ISP models often do, and these will usually have LAN ports you can use for wired only devices as well.
+Higher end consumer models like those from Linksys or Netgear offer much improved performance and features than generic ISP models often do, and these will usually have a similar number of LAN ports you can use for wired devices as well.

-There are some good reasons to get only a wired router though.
-Most modern wired routers are often better in the router specific role, with faster throughput, much more powerful network management features, and a more powerful integrated firewall.
+There are some good reasons to get a purely wired router though.
+Most modern wired routers are often better in the router specific role, with faster throughput, much more powerful network management features, and a more capable firewall.

 If you’re looking to get more control and visibility over your internet traffic, improve security through a more powerful firewall, add a gateway device to manage multiple internal networks, or you don’t need wireless access at all, then a wired router is the way to go.